Zinhle1920/ST10470323/ST10470323 Zinhle Msiza WEDE5020/Documents/ST10470323 Zinhle Msiza WEDE5020/README.md

 -**enquiry.html** : Developed Enquiry page with functional form validation for user submissions

+-**services.html** : Added Service page with list and descriptions offerings

 ## Overview
 This is the website for **Future Forward SA**, a non-profit organization empowering young South Africans with skills, confidence, and career opportunities.